thinhlh/thinh-flutter-template/README.md

-# Thinh Flutter Clean Architecture Template
+# Thinh Flutter Template 2.0

-> This Flutter template is written to cater on developers who are familiar with Clean Architecture as well as Test Driven Development process.
+> This Flutter template is written to reduce the development process, effort and initial time.
+This template also provides a rich external features, clean and readable structure.

 ## Documentation